 Help me if you can, I’m feeling down

-At the last count, over 15 million people in the UK volunteer for a charity at least once a month.
+At the last count, around 12 million people in the UK volunteer for a charity at least once a month.

 If you run a charity, big or small, the chances are you’ll have volunteers lending a hand.
 They’re often the vital link between your organisation and the public – whether rattling tins, helping out at events, or making sure your accounts are in order.